-The North Carolina Department of Public Safety (NCDPS) partners with the North Carolina Community College System (NCCCS) to

-- provide academic and vocational programs that can assist incarcerated offenders with obtaining high school diplomas or high school equivalency diplomas. - provide post-secondary education opportunities for offenders to obtain various certification and Associate of Science Degrees.
+The North Carolina Department of Public Safety (NCDPS) partners with the North Carolina Community College System (NCCCS) to provide academic and vocational programs that can assist incarcerated offenders with obtaining high school diplomas or high school equivalency diplomas.
+The NCCCS partnership also provides post-secondary education opportunities for offenders to obtain various certification and Associate of Science Degrees.